 - Big Good: So far, Ava is shaping up to be this as she is taking matters into her own hands to make something salvageable out of the whole war - all without the other Foretellers' knowledge.
-Subverted, however.
-Everything about the Dandelions and her involvement in them were her Master's orders.
+However, this is downplayed, because everything about the Dandelions and her involvement in them were her Master's orders.

-- The Chessmaster: She recognizes the coming Keyblade War and takes steps to preserve Keyblade wielders with strong hearts against the destruction it will bring by relying on secrecy and subtlety, all without the knowledge of the other five Foretellers.
-This is ultimately subverted, though—forming the Dandelions was actually an order from the Master, and she's just as confused as the other Foretellers.
+- The Chessmaster: Somewhat played with.
+She recognizes the coming Keyblade War and takes steps to preserve Keyblade wielders with strong hearts against the destruction it will bring by relying on secrecy and subtlety, all without the knowledge of the other five Foretellers.
+That being said, forming the Dandelions was actually an order from the Master, and she's just as confused as the other Foretellers.
 Still, her plan works and she manages to succeed in fullfilling her role to preserve the light.

 - The Chick: She's easily the most charismatic and friendly Foreteller.

 - Cunning Like a Fox: Befitting her animal motif.
 She doesnt show it much at first, but the circumstances force her to go behind the backs of her fellow Foretellers (and the Master of Master himself too) to manipulate some events behind the scenes to create the Dandelions...and to create a virus in the Masters plan in the form of Brain.

 - Cuteness Proximity: When the Master shows the Foretellers the first baby Chirithy he brewed up, Ava just melts at the sight of it.
 Out of all them, she also appears to have the closest relationship with the Chirithy species (or at least the Player's).
 Fittingly, she's the only Foreteller in Back Cover whose Chirithy appears on-screen and speaks.